An approach to classical quantum field theory based on the geometry of locally conformally flat space-time: Acknowledgements

 \section{Acknowledgements}

 The work described in this paper was supported by Melbourne University, Stony Brook University and the Commonwealth Scientific and Industrial Research Organisation (CSIRO, Australia).
-The author is particularly grateful to Hyam Rubinstein for supporting this work and to Iain Aitchison for very helpful discussions.
+The author is particularly grateful to Hyam Rubinstein and Sergei Kuzenko for supporting this work and to Iain Aitchison for very helpful discussions.